pimyn-girgis/Sequential_Signed_Multiplier/README.md

-# Sequential_Signed_Multiplier
+# Sequential Signed Multiplier

-Implementing an 8-bit sequential signed multiplier for CSCE 2301 taught by Dr. Mohamed Shalan Spring 2023 at AUC.
+This project implements an 8-bit sequential signed multiplier for the CSCE 2301 course taught by Dr. Mohamed Shalan in Spring 2023 at AUC.
+The design is intended to be implemented on the DIGILENT BASYS3 FPGA board using software tools like Logisim-evolution and Verilog.

-# Introduction
-The sequential multiplier is designed to perform the multiplication of signed numbers, using two's complement representation.
-The design process involves creating a block diagram, implementing the design using software tools like Logisim-evolution and Verilog, and finally implementing the design on an FPGA board (DIGILENT BASYS3).
-# Specifications
+## Specifications

-The implemented design utilizes the DIGILENT BASYS3 board, which includes four seven-segment displays, three push buttons, and 16 switches.
-The switches represent the two numbers to be multiplied in two's complement form, with the leftmost eight switches representing the multiplier and the rightmost eight switches representing the multiplicand.
-The seven-segment displays are used to display the result of the multiplication, with the leftmost display indicating the sign and the remaining three displays showing the unsigned product.
-Two push buttons are used to modify the position of the displayed digits, while the third push button initiates the multiplication process.
+The implemented design utilizes the DIGILENT BASYS3 board, which provides the following components:

+- Four seven-segment displays: Used to display the result of the multiplication.
+- Three push buttons: Used for controlling the display and initiating the multiplication process.
+- 16 switches: Used to input the two numbers in two's complement form.

+The configuration of the switches is as follows:
+- The leftmost eight switches represent the multiplier.
+- The rightmost eight switches represent the multiplicand.

+The seven-segment displays are used as follows:
+- The leftmost display indicates the sign of the product.
+- The remaining three displays show the unsigned product.

+The push buttons have the following functions:
+- BTNC (Button C, connected to pin U18): Initiates the multiplication process.
+- BTNL (Button L, connected to pin W19): Slides the digits of the product to the left.
+- BTNR (Button R, connected to pin T17): Slides the digits of the product to the right.

+## How to Use

-# How to perform multiplication on Basys3 :
+To perform multiplication using the Basys3 board, follow these steps:

-1. Set the numbers you wish to multiply using the switches in the order mentioned above.
+1. Set the numbers you wish to multiply using the switches, according to the provided representation.
-2. Press on BTNC<U18> on Basys3 to start multiplication.
-Note that pressing on BTNC at any point of time will restart multiplication from the beginning based on the current value of the sixtenn swtiches.
+2. Press the BTNC button on the Basys3 board to start the multiplication process.
+Note that pressing BTNC at any point will restart the multiplication using the current switch settings.
-3. To switch between the different digits of the product press on BTNL<W19> to slide the digits to the left or BTNR<T17> to slide the digits to the right.
+3. To switch between the different digits of the product, press BTNL to slide the digits to the left or BTNR to slide the digits to the right.

+## Implementation

+The implementation of the 8-bit sequential signed multiplier can be done using software tools like Logisim-evolution and Verilog.
+The specific details of the implementation may vary depending on the chosen approach.

+## Authors

+This project is being developed for the CSCE 2301 course at AUC, Spring 2023, under the guidance of Dr. Mohamed Shalan.
+The contributors to this project are [List the names of the contributors here].

+## License

+This project is licensed under [Specify the license under which the project is distributed].